nyeholt/silverstripe-frontend-livingdoc/readme.md

 The `design.components` collection can then be iterated to change the existing definitions, or have new definitions pushed onto its list.

-## CMS capabilities

-From the CMS you can define several things to help the page editing process

-### Shortcodes for embedding content in pages

-These can be configured on the SiteConfig, or Site object for Multisites users, which will cascade throughout that site.
-Additional shortcodes can be specified on a per-page basis; these will override any defined at a global level.
-Specify a key value pair, where the 'key' is the label shown to the user, and the value is the shortcode to output.
-Note that users may add attributes for the shortcode from the frontend of the site.

-* `livingpage_childlist` - displays the list of child items of a page (uses the 'current' page as the default)
-* `livingpage_show_field` - shows the fields of an object (current page is the default).
-Supports resolution of subfields and parameters
-  * `[livingpage_show_field field="OriginalPublishDate.format" args="Y/m/d"]

-Adding new shortcodes to a system is the normal SilverStripe method, eg

-`ShortcodeParser::get('default')->register('listing', array('PageShortcodes', 'listing_content'));`

-On the frontend of the site, shortcodes are added using the "Embed" component.

-### LivingPageStructure

-To provide some structure to pages, you can define a "Living Page Structure" in the CMS at admin/livingpage.
-When creating this structure, you can choose an existing Living Page to extract the content structure from.

-Then, when you create a Living Page object in the Site Tree, you can choose the template structure to provide the initial content.

-### Compound Component

-### Paste

-You can paste clipboard images in a few different contexts;

-* When editing in a wysiwyg paragraph, a new image is inserted as a sibling component
-* When an existing image is selected, it will replace that image
-* When a container is selected, a new image is inserted at the end of that container

 ## Building new bundles